gonzalomarcote/phono/README.md

 Personal IoT bot with arduino to get data from some sensors and API

 ## Backend
 Python backend based in Flask - https://www.flaskapi.org/

-Deploy locally with docker-compose with:
+Build and deploy locally with docker-compose:
 `$ docker-compose -p phono up -d`

 Once built, start/stop it with:
 `$ docker-compose start phono`
 `$ docker-compose stop phono`

-Remove it with:
+Remove with:
 `$ docker-compose rm phono`